Leinadj/leinadj.github.io/_posts/2024-01-22-Prediction Intervals for Time Series.md

 ![part 2](/images/enbPi/pseudo-code-part-2.png)

-Analogus to the first block of the algorithm, I have created a python function "predict" for creating the intervals on new data points.
+Analogous to the first block of the algorithm, I have created a python function "predict" for creating the intervals on new data points.

 ```python
     def predict(self, x_test, alpha = 0.05):